Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Classification for order 15

 where $\sigma_5(x,y,t)=(x,y,\zeta_5 t)$.
 The automorphism $\sigma_5$ fixes pointwise the smooth fiber $F_0$ over $t=0$ and leaves invariant the fiber $F_{\infty}$ over $t=\infty$, which contains $4$ fixed points.
 This property and the fact that $24-e(F_{\infty})$ must be divisible by $5$, imply that $F_{\infty}$ is of Kodaira type $IV$, i.e. the union of three smooth rational curves intersecting transversally at one point.
 Observe that the elliptic fibration $\pi$ is invariant for $\sigma_3$, since the smooth fiber over $t=0$ is invariant for $\sigma_3$, and thus the same holds for the associated linear system.
 Moreover $\sigma_3$ must preserve all fibers of $\pi$, since otherwise $15$ should divide $24-e(F_{\infty})=20$, a contradiction.
 The remaining singular fibers of $\pi$, considering the fact that they are preserved by $\sigma_3$ (thus $J=0$) and that $24-e(F_{\infty})=20$, are either $5$ fibers of type $IV$ or $10$ fibers of type $II$.

 By the holomorphic Lefschetz formula and equations (\ref{eqpts}) we find that either $a=(0,1,0,0,3,0,0,0)$ or $a=(0,0,0,0,3,3,1,0)$.

 If $a=(0,1,0,0,3,0,0,0)$, then it follows from equations (\ref{sistema15}) that either $d=(2,0,2,2)$ or $d=(1,2,1,4)$.
-The first case has been excluded in the proof of Proposition \ref{prop15}.
+The first case has been considered in the proof of Proposition \ref{prop15} (case {\bf B3}).
 In the second case by (\ref{sistema15}) and \cite[Table 1]{ArtebaniSarti}, $\chi_3=9$ and the fixed locus of $\sigma_3$ contains at least two curves.
-We now exclude this case as well.
+We now exclude this case.

 The automorphism $\sigma_{15}$ fixes four points: three of them lie on the unique curve $F_0$ fixed by $\sigma_5$ and the other one is an isolated fixed point for $\sigma_5$.
 By the previous description, it follows that $\sigma_3$ must fix the center of the fiber $F_{\infty}$ and permutes the other three fixed points of $\sigma_5$ on it (and thus the three components of the fiber $F_{\infty}$).
 Moreover, being of types $A_{2,15}$ and $A_{5,15}$, the fixed points of $\sigma_{15}$ are all contained in a curve $C$ fixed by $\sigma_3$.
 Since $C$ passes through the center of the fiber $F_{\infty}$, then it is connected and by the Riemann-Hurwitz formula it is the unique fixed curve of $\sigma_3$ which is transversal to the fibers of $\pi$.
 On the other hand, $\sigma_3$ can not fix a curve $R$ contained in a fiber of $\pi$, since the other singular fibers are either of type $II$, or of type $IV$, and in both cases $R$ would intersect $C$, a contradiction.
 Thus $\sigma_3$ fixes at most one (connected) curve, so that the case $d=(1,2,1,4)$ is not possible.